CoderDojoPotsdam/intro/README.md

      This frees up the internet connection and speeds up response time.
 - Customize your page
   1. **Languages**
-     Sometimes not all participants of a meeting speak the local language.
+     Sometimes not all participants in a meeting speak the local language.
      Translations are the same for all pages.
      Your page profits from translations others make.
   2. **Flexible structure**